Ramya2946/Kali-Linux-Tools/Overview of Kali Linux Tools.md

 ## **Live Host Identification**
 - **fping**
--<p>ping is a ping like program which uses the Internet Control Message Protocol (ICMP) echo request to determine if a target host is responding. fping differs from ping in that you can specify any number of targets on the command line, or specify a file containing the lists of targets to ping.
+<p>ping is a ping like program which uses the Internet Control Message Protocol (ICMP) echo request to determine if a target host is responding. fping differs from ping in that you can specify any number of targets on the command line, or specify a file containing the lists of targets to ping.
 Instead of sending to one target until it times out or replies, fping will send out a ping packet and move on to the next target in a round-robin fashion.</p>

 - **arping**
 <p>The arping utility sends ARP and/or ICMP requests to the specified host and displays the replies.
 The host may be specified by its hostname, its IP address, or its MAC address.Arping operates work at the layer 2 (or the link layer of the OSI model) using the Address Resolution Protocol (ARP) for probing hosts.
 Since ARP is non-routable, this only works for the local network.</p>

 - **hping3**
+<p>It is a network tool able to send custom ICMP/UDP/TCP packets and to display target replies like ping does with ICMP replies.
+It handles fragmentation and arbitrary packet body and size, and can be used to transfer files under supported protocols.
+Using hping3, you can test firewall rules, perform (spoofed) port scanning, test network performance using different protocols, do path MTU discovery, perform traceroute-like actions under different protocols, fingerprint remote operating systems, audit TCP/IP stacks, etc. hping3 is scriptable using the Tcl language.</p>

 ## **Network and Port Scanners**
 - **masscan**
+MASSCAN is TCP port scanner which transmits SYN packets asynchronously and produces results similar to nmap, the most famous port scanner.
+Internally, it operates more like scanrand, unicornscan, and ZMap, using asynchronous transmission.
+It’s a flexible utility that allows arbitrary address and port ranges.

+<p>Scalable: Probably the most important feature of Masscan is its ability to transmit up to 10 million packets per second through its asynchronous architecture.</p>
+<p>Portability: The software can be compiled and run on all three major operating systems: Windows, MacOS and Linux.</p>
+<p>Banner checking: Apart from merely performing port scans, the tool can also complete TCP connections to fetch basic banner information.</p>
+<p>Nmap Compatibility: Masscan was developed with the goal of making the tool's usage and output as similar to Nmap's as possible.
+This enables users to translate their Nmap knowledge quickly.</p>

 - **nmap**
+<p>Nmap is a utility for network exploration or security auditing.
+It supports ping scanning (determine which hosts are up), many port scanning techniques, version detection (determine service protocols and application versions listening behind ports), and TCP/IP fingerprinting (remote host OS or device identification).

+<p>Real time information of a network</p>
+<p>Detailed information of all the IPs activated on your network</p>
+<p>Number of ports open in a network</p>
+<p>Provide the list of live hosts</p>
+<p>Port, OS and Host scanning</p>

 ## **OSINT Analysis**
 - **spiderfoot**
+<p>This package contains an open source intelligence (OSINT) automation tool.
+Its goal is to automate the process of gathering intelligence about a given target, which may be an IP address, domain name, hostname, network subnet, ASN, e-mail address or person’s name.

+SpiderFoot can be used offensively, i.e. as part of a black-box penetration test to gather information about the target, or defensively to identify what information you or your organisation are freely providing for attackers to use against you.</p>

 - **theharvester**
+<p>It contains a tool for gathering subdomain names, e-mail addresses, virtual hosts, open ports/ banners, and employee names from different public sources (search engines, pgp key servers).It also has the capability of doing DNS brute force, reverse IP resolution, and Top-Level Domain (TLD) expansion</p>

 ## **Route Analysis**
 - **netdiscover**
+<p>Netdiscover is an active/passive address reconnaissance tool, mainly developed for those wireless networks without dhcp server, when you are wardriving.
+It can be also used on hub/switched networks.

+Built on top of libnet and libpcap, it can passively detect online hosts, or search for them, by actively sending ARP requests.

+Netdiscover can also be used to inspect your network ARP traffic, or find network addresses using auto scan mode, which will scan for common local networks.

+Netdiscover uses the OUI table to show the vendor of the each MAC address discovered and is very useful for security checks or in pentests.</p>

 - **netmask**
+<p>It is a tiny program handy if you work with firewalls or routers occasionally (possibly using this as a helper for shell scripts).
+It can determine the smallest set of network masks to specify a range of hosts.
+It can also convert between common IP netmask and address formats.</p>

 ## **SMB Analysis**
 - **enum4linux**
+<p>Enum4linux is a tool for enumerating information from Windows and Samba systems.

+It is written in PERL and is basically a wrapper around the Samba tools smbclient, rpclient, net and nmblookup.
+Enum4linux is capable of discovering the following:</p>

+<p>Password policies on a target</p>
+<p>The operating system of a remote target</p>
+<p>Shares on a device (drives and folders)</p>
+<p>Domain and group membership</p>
+<p>User listings</p>

 - **nbtscan**

 ## **SSL Analysis**